Online Business

 What is allowed and what is prohibited on the Internet?
 Operators of websites and online stores must comply with a number of legal rules in order to avoid warnings and other problems.
 CCI guide to Internet law

 The DSGVO provides legal rules for the processing of personal data within the European Union.
 Failure to comply with these rules may result in expensive warnings and fines.
-Further information and contacts for advice can be found on our Laws and contracts page.
+Further information and contacts for advice can be found on our laws and contracts page.

 A cancellation button must be provided if companies conclude contracts with consumers online that bind the consumer in the long term.